flix/book/src/build.md

 The most relevant files are `flix.toml`, `src/Main.flix` and `test/TestMain.flix`.

+The `flix.toml` manifest file is discussed in the next section.

-> **Tip:** The `init` command is safe to use; it will only create files which do
+> **Tip:** The `init` command is safe to use; it will only create files that do
 > not already exist.

 ### Checking a Project

 We can check a project for compiler errors with the `check` command.
-The `check` command is preferable to the `build` command during development because it skips code generation.
+During development, the `check` command is preferable to the `build` command because it skips code generation (and hence is significantly faster).

+> **Tip:** If VSCode reports no compiler errors there is no reason to run
+> `check` since they are functionally equivalent.

 ### Building a Project

 We can compile a project with the `build` command.
-Running the `build` command will compile the entire project and emit bytecode (i.e. compiled Java classes).
+Running the `build` command will compile the entire project and emit bytecode, i.e. compiled Java classes, to the `build` directory.

 > **Note:** Flix has no `clean` command.
 Deleting the `build` directory serves
 > the same purpose.